Aerial Yoga Forearm Planks: Teaching & Alignment Discussion

 Once they have proper alignment and are able to stack correctly, therefore having shoulder mobility and strength, they can progress by moving their hands, a little bit farther back towards the middle of the mat, which makes this more challenging to stay in the correct stacked alignment and more challenging to keep the hollow body and core active because of the momentum one feels from the hammock being farther away from the plumb line.

-Therefore, the amount that one can move their hands forward to make it easier or back towards the center to make it more challenging, and progressive will vary, depending on hammock height, hammock length, and ceiling height.
-In general, the shorter the hammock, the lower the ceiling and the higher the hammock is, the more dynamic and powerful the momentum is from mild shifts in front or behind the plum line.
-The longer the hammock, the lower the hammock, and the higher the ceiling the less momentum you feel when being off the center or plum line, therefore, you will have to move much farther back to feel the momentum to progress.
+In general, the shorter the hammock, the lower the ceiling, and the higher the hammock, the more dynamic the momentum.
+Even mild shifts in front of or behind the plumb line create powerful momentum.
+The longer the hammock, the lower the hammock, and the higher the ceiling, the less momentum you feel off center.
+You must move much farther back to feel momentum and progress.